budavariam/budavariam.github.io/_posts/2021-01-20-clipboard-goodies.md

 comments: true
 ---

-Have you ever needed to copy and paste multiple entries at once from multiple places on a page?
 Have you ever typed ctrl-c instead of ctrl-v and had to recopy it again?
+Have you ever needed to copy and paste multiple entries at once from multiple places on a page switching back and forth?
 Have you ever needed to copy the output of a program running in the terminal?
 I did, and got fed up with it almost 5 years ago, I'll show you how you can eliminate these problems.